open-ipcamera/open-ipcamera/README.txt

 #		NOTE: There's no local firewalling configured on the Pi so any blocked ports will be in front of your PI!
 #		Can't connect to Pi via SSH:
 #			TCP/22	 (SSH)
-#		Can't connect to websites or download software via "apt-get"":
+#		Can't connect to websites or download software via "apt-get":
 #			TCP/80	 (HTTP)
 #			TCP/8080 (HTTP) Pi-Cameras are accessed on this port
 #			TCP/443	 (HTTPS)